 A.T. is an artist and educator based in Wilmington, DE.
 Her creative work centers on arts-based research, which merges choreographic processes with qualitative research methods.
-Recent projects include Re-Entry: A Performance Tribute to Veterans, a collaboration between veteran literary artists and civilian performing artists and Same Story, Different Countries, an interdisciplinary production exploring historical and contemporary racial issues in the United States and South Africa.
+Recent projects include "Watershed" and Mary Ann Shadd Cary: Her Life & Legacy, Re-Entry: A Performance Tribute to Veterans, a collaboration between veteran literary artists and civilian performing artists and Same Story, Different Countries, an interdisciplinary production exploring historical and contemporary racial issues in the United States and South Africa.

 Her research has been published in Research in Dance Education and the Journal of Dance Education.
-Her chapter "Arts-Based Research in Dance" in Routledge's Undergraduate Research in Dance will be published in January 2019.
+Her chapter "Arts-Based Research in Dance" in Routledge's Undergraduate Research in Dance was published in January 2019.

 She holds a BA in Dance from Radford University and an MFA from the University of Oregon.
 A.T. is a Visiting Assistant Professor in the Department of Theatre & Dance at Washington College where she directs the Dance Minor program.

 Photo: Cowles Center for Dance and the Performing Arts